Kenya Airport Strike Disrupts Flights - UrduPoint

 Kenya Airport Strike Disrupts Flights

-Nairobi, (APP - UrduPoint / Pakistan Point News - 11th Sep, 2024) Passengers were left stranded at Kenya's main airport on Wednesday as staff went on strike over a planned takeover by an Indian company.
+Nairobi, (APP - UrduPoint / Pakistan Point News - 11th Sep, 2024) Hundreds of passengers were stranded at Kenya's main airport on Wednesday as staff went on an open-ended strike over a planned takeover by an Indian company.

-The walk-out by the Kenyan Aviation Workers Union began at midnight, disrupting flights at Nairobi's Jomo Kenyatta International Airport (JKIA).
+The walk-out by the Kenyan Aviation Workers Union began at midnight, severely disrupting flights at Nairobi's Jomo Kenyatta International Airport (JKIA), one of Africa's busiest hubs.

-Queues of passengers were outside the airport on Wednesday, some sitting on their luggage, and there were lines of cars trying to access the area, AFP reporters said.

 "The strike is on and all shifts have been suspended," union leader Moses Ndiema told workers at the airport.